xuwang/docker-fleetui-builder/README.md

 ## Build it yourself

 If you want to build everything yourself, clone the builder repo from [docker-fleetui-builder](https://github.com/xuwang/docker-fleetui-builder).
-Before build, change the following line in Dockerfile to your forked fleet-ui repo.
+Before build, edit FLEETUIREPO environment variable in in compile-build.sh to your forked fleet-ui repo.
 I forked _fleet-ui_ repo from [fleet-ui](https://github.com/purpleworks/fleet-ui.git) and updated fleetctl to 0.9.1., among other things.

-	ENV FLEETUIREPO github.com/xuwang/fleet-ui
+	FLEETUIREPO github.com/xuwang/fleet-ui

 Then run: